 The Directors have declared any conflicts or potential conflicts of interest to the Board of Directors which has the authority to approve such situations.
 The Company Secretary maintains the Register of Directors' Conflicts of Interests which is reviewed quarterly by the Board.
-Directors advise the Company Secretary and the Board as soon as they become aware of any conflicts of interest.
-Directors who have conflicts of interest do not take part in discussions which relate to any of their conflicts.
+Directors advise the Company Secretary and the Board as soon as they become aware of any conflicts of interest and do not take part in discussions which relate to any of their conflicts.